cshtml5/CSHTML5.Tools/README.md

 This tool lets you create stubs for the 3rd-party referenced libraries used in your Silverlight projects.

-The main purpose is to make the migration from Silverlight to the web via CSHTML5 easier by allowing you to replace your Silverlight 3rd-party libraries with JavaScrip-based implementations while maintaining your original Silverlight code unchanged.
+The main purpose is to make the migration from Silverlight to the web via CSHTML5 easier by allowing you to replace your Silverlight 3rd-party libraries with JavaScript-based implementations while maintaining your original Silverlight code unchanged.

 For context and general information about the migration from Silverlight to the web via CSHTML5, please read [this page](http://cshtml5.com/links/migrate-silverlight-wpf-apps-to-html-javascript.aspx).